tylertreat/frugal/README.md

 # Frugal

 Frugal is an extension of [Apache Thrift](https://thrift.apache.org/) which provides a framework and code generation for pub/sub messaging.
+Specifically, Frugal is a superset of Thrift, meaning it implements the same functionality as Thrift with some additional features.

 ## Installation